Patrick Gray, 4th Lord Gray: Rough Wooing

 Lord Gray was captured by the English at the Battle of Solway Moss and was held by the Archbishop of York.
 When he returned to Scotland he made a band of friendship or 'manrent' with Cardinal David Beaton at St Andrews on 22 October 1544.

 On 11 March 1547, during the siege at St Andrews Castle, Gray made a pledge to Edward VI of England.
 This contract stated that for English assistance in re-instating his rights over Perth, and the return of his brother, who was a hostage (called a "pledge" in the language of the time) in England; Patrick Gray would further the marriage of Mary, Queen of Scots to Edward VI, and deliver Broughty Castle and the Spey Tower at Perth to the English army.
 This instrument was witnessed by Norman Leslie, James Kirkcaldy of Grange, Henry Balnaves, and Alexander Whitelaw of Newgrange.

 Gray asked to be compensated for his fishing rights at Broughty; he was duly paid £1000 on 14 November 1547 by Sir Andrew Dudley, an English soldier and brother of the Duke of Northumberland.
 At the same time, the Master of Ruthven, whose father was Provost of Perth and Gray's rival, offered to deliver Perth to the English.
 In June 1548, Thomas Fisher brought him the Lord Protector's thanks, a gold chain, a pension of 1000 crowns and a gift of 300 crowns.

 In January 1548, an English commander, Thomas Wyndham, placed a garrison of 20 "tall men" in the Steeple at Dundee, with the help and advice of Andrew Dudley and Lord Gray.
 Their armaments included cannon described as "a saker and a falcon and four double bases" and small guns called "hackbuts of crook".

 Gray made a compromise with Mary of Guise in March 1548, promising to serve her and Mary, Queen of Scots and accepting a pension of 500 merks.

 Gray was captured by French troops in November 1548 and summoned for treason on 18 December 1548.
 D'Essé, the French commander, wanted him executed, but Regent Arran and the other Scottish lords protested.
+Gray was imprisoned for a time at Blackness Castle.
+His wife Marion petitioned Mary of Guise for his release.